indiesquidge/squidgefiles/README.md

 Remove just the emoji on line 113.
 You could add in something else to signify a charging status.
 I like to use `++ `.

-It would also be wise to remove the `elseif` statement on line 115.
+It would also be wise to remove the `elseif` statement.
 The final `print_status()` function should look something like this
 ```zsh
 if ((connected)); then
   GRAPH="++ "